1. Home

 Finance & Operations Manager

-Leslie has over 16 years of experience in Finance.
-Prior to joining WFSA, Leslie worked as a Finance Manager at The National Federations of Women’s Institute where he presented the accounts to Board of Trustees and Finance Committee.
+Leslie has over 16 years of experience in finance.
+Prior to joining WFSA, Leslie worked as a Finance Manager at The National Federations of Women’s Institute where he presented the accounts to the Board of Trustees and Finance Committee.

 When he isn’t working with numbers, Leslie loves to sing, watch films and travel.